-Reasonable time on tasks each week
+Reasonable time on task each week

-You should be willing/able to spend up to 1-1/2 hours of pre lab preparation, 3 hours in lab, and 1-2 hours of follow up on assignments each week.
-Be prepared to be in lab for the full 3 hours each week.
+You should be willing/able to spend up to 1-2 hours of pre lab preparation, 3 hours in lab each session, and 1-2 hours of follow up on assignments each week.
+Be prepared to be in lab for the full 3 hours each session.
 There may be times we do not use the full 3 hours, but that is not always able to be predicted.